Interventional radiologists at Lankenau Medical Center also play a role

 in the care of many patients with musculoskeletal tumors.
 Interventional

 radiology procedures used in the management these tumors include:

-shuts down the blood supply to a tumor.
-It is sometimes
+the blood supply to a tumor.
+It is sometimes done shortly before

 To schedule an appointment at the Musculoskeletal Tumor Center, call